Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 > This tool is intended for users who understand the risks involved with formatting, encrypting, or otherwise modifying drives.
 Always back up your data and double-check your selections!

 ## Files
-in the current state of the repo, there are two folders: include (with all .h files) and src (with the source code files (experi = beta; stable = the last version that is ready to use with no issues)).
+in the current state of the repo, there are two folders: include (with all .h files) and src (with the source code files.
 All files to be needed are in the corosponding folders.
 ```
 ├─/DriveMgr_CLI
 |   ├─/include